Skip to main content

 The mental model

 Put a boundary file in the package.
 The boundary file says, “Here is what this package wants Bitfield to know about.”
 Runtime Kit checks that file before package material becomes active.That check is important.
 The package should not quietly read files outside itself.
 It should not invent unsupported thing types.
-It should not force app code to learn private setup.
+It should not force app code to import private setup.
 A package declares the public shape; Bitfield owns the admission path.

 Folder shape